Behrooz Ghamari-Tabrizi

 Behrooz Ghamari-Tabrizi (بهروز قمری تبریزی; born 28 June 1960) is an Iranian-born American historian, sociologist, and professor.
 He is known for his works on the Iranian revolution and its aftermath.
 Ghamari-Tabrizi serves as NIAC Community Council Member.
 He is also a Visiting Scholar at the Center for Place, Culture, and Politics at the CUNY Graduate Center.

 Career

 Ghamari-Tabrizi received a PhD in 1998 from the University of California, Santa Cruz.

 He taught at Princeton University from 2019 to 2024.
 Previously he was professor of history and sociology and the Director of the Center for South Asian and Middle Eastern Studies at the University of Illinois, Urbana-Champaign.
 He was awarded a Beckman Fellowship in 2008.

-Ghamari-Tabrizi has been accused of collaborating with the Islamic regime in Iran, as part of a broader attack on Iranian-American academics by forces associated with the Israeli government and the Trump Administration.
-His name appears on the Professor Watchlist.